Last updated on October 30th, 2023

 5 Lydian scale guitar shapes

-The following section shows you the mixolydian scale in five different sections of the fretboard.
+The following section shows you the lydian scale in five different sections of the fretboard.

 How to read the scale charts